apache/cordova-docs/www/docs/en/2.2.0/guide/upgrading/ios/index.md

         `update_cordova_subproject path/to/your/project/xcodeproj`

 **Note** that in 2.2.0, the **bin/create** script will copy in the CordovaLib sub-project into your project now.
-To have the same kind of setup, just copy in the right CordovaLib into your project folder, and update the CordovaLib sub-project location (relative to the project) in the Xcode File Inspector.
+To have the same kind of setup, just copy in the right CordovaLib into your project folder, and update the CordovaLib sub-project location (relative to the project) in the Xcode <a href="../../../cordova/file/fileobj/fileobj.html">File</a> Inspector.

 ## Upgrading Cordova 2.0.0 projects to 2.1.0 ##